gvwilson/thirdbit/src/fiction/santas/index.md

 "Can I help you?"
 a voice rumbled behind him.

-Finner turned around slowly.
+Finner spun around.
-The stone cat was missing one ear but seemed to have all of its teeth.
+The stone cat was missing one ear but seemed to have all of its teeth, or if not, as many as any one creature reasonably needed.
-Certainly lots of teeth.
 "I, um—I was just—"

 "Perhaps you should rejoin the others,"